drand/drand/README.md

 Feel free to submit feature requests or, even better, pull requests ;)

+## Development

+If you want to contribute to Drand, head over to our [Development documentation](DEVELOPMENT.md).

 ## Acknowledgments

 Thanks to [@herumi](https://github.com/herumi) for providing support on his